quasarframework/quasar/docs/src/pages/quasar-cli-vite/state-management-with-pinia.md

 The recommended way to go if you want components sharing state is Pinia.
 Take a look at its [documentation](https://pinia.vuejs.org/) before diving in.
 It has a great feature when used along the [Vue dev-tools](https://github.com/vuejs/vue-devtools) browser extension like Time Travel debugging.

-We won't go into details on how to configure or use Vuex since it has great docs.
+We won't go into details on how to configure or use Pinia since it has great docs.
 Instead we'll just show you what the folder structure looks like when using it on a Quasar project.

 ```bash
 .